StuntsPT/BP2017/classes/exercices/ex1.md

 ## 2. Hypothesis tests

 1. Are cholesterol levels different between men and women?
 Verify this for 1980, 1990, 2000 and 2008.
+Assume normality.

 2. Are there differences in blood cholesterol levels (test both sexes) between 1980 and 2008?
+Assume normality.

 3. "Mr. Anderson" ran into some trouble in 1999 and among other things, cholesterol levels were measured from some of his blood samples (3.666 mmol/L).
 "Mr. Brown" and "Mr. Jones" claim it is a special value, but "Mr. Smith" disgarees.
 Whose opinion do statistics you have learned today back up?
+Be sure to convince "Mr. Smith".
+He doesn't like to be wrong (consider an alpha value of 0.01).